AdityaPrakash191/Git-Tutorial/README.txt

                 or to be done in those files are not managed by git yet.
 A file which is in working area is considered to be not in the staging area. when we do `git status` and we see a bunch of `untracked files` then these are actually called to be in working area.

+6. `staging area` -> what all files are going to be part of next version that we will create.
+                This staging area is the place where git knows what changes will be done from last version to the new version.

+7. `Repository area` -> This area actually contains the details of all your Previous registered verion. and the files in this area, git already manage them and knows their version history.

+8. `git add <file>` -> moves file from working area to staging area.

+9.`git rm -- cached <file>` -> move file back from working area to staging area.

+10. `commit` -> commit is a particular version of the project.
+It captures a snapshot of the project's staged changes and creates a version out of it.

+11. `git commit` -> registers staging changes to a commit.

+12.`git log` -> list downs all the commits of the repository.
+If you want to wxit out of git log prompt press `q`.

+13. `git restore <file>` -> it removes all files changes from the staging area to be committed.
+This can be useful, if we did some dirty piece of code and now no more want it.
+Instead of deleting every change line by line, we can restore last clean version of the file.